A Dramatic Turn of Events

 Something was wrong.
 This was not a victory speech.
 And it was not a retirement speech.

 "But I have spent seven years here at Del'Carjhal turning men into cripples, wives into widows, and children into orphans.
-Our strike on the pirates' supply cache last month killed nearly two thousand civilians.
+Our strike on the enemy supply cache last month killed nearly two thousand civilians.
 I've got enough blood on my hands to earn two eternities in the Abyss."
 Dropping rank insignia on the table, his gaze returned to the box on the table.
-"So when I received word that my assignment could come to an end today, a part of me almost felt relieved."
-He drew a small silver disc from his pocket, a wafer shaped like a coin yet no thicker than a piece of paper.
+"So when I received word that my assignment would come to an end today, a part of me almost felt relieved."
+He drew a small silver disc from his pocket, a wafer shaped like a coin.

 "What is this all about, Captain?"
 Commander Kurn asked, rising from his chair.
 "Are you trying to tell us you're retiring?"